leslie-heinzen/knockout-cli/lib/templates/default/README.md

-This project was bootstrapped with ko-cli.
+This project was bootstrapped with knockout-cli.

 ### Run
 ```